10 Top-Rated Fishing Lodges in Ontario

 Chaudiere Lodge is a small boat-in resort set in the beautiful surroundings of the French River.
-This area is renown for exposed granite shorelines, clear waters, towering pines, and abundant wildlife.
+This area is renowned for exposed granite shorelines, clear waters, towering pines, and abundant wildlife.

 Included in the rate is your very own small historic cedar-stripped boat, complete with an outboard engine.
+Don't need a boat?
+Take 15% off the rates.
 The drive to the marina is about 3.5 hours from Toronto, and the lodge will send a shuttle to the marina to pick you up.